Most probably get good enough results to continuing advertising, not realising, they could squeeze even more from their advertising.

 And, we setup an online dashboard where you can see your cost, traffic, patient enquiries and much more 24/7.

 With ad extensions, we can say more about your practice, treatments, services, opening hours and more.

 These are a great way to bolster your ads.
-They take up more real estate on the google search results page, draw a users eye to your ad over your competitors, and ultimately help increase new patient enquiries.
+They take up more real estate on the Google search results page, draw a user’s eye to your ad over your competitors, and ultimately help increase new patient enquiries.
 We ensure your dental practice has localised, helpful ad copy in addition to the commonly used address and phone number extensions.

-To write great ad copy we create tightly themed campaigns and ad groups in Google AdWords, so that every ad shown has a super high degree of relevance to the patients search and use techniques like Dynamic Keyword Insertion to increase the relevance of thet ad copy.
+To write great ad copy we create tightly themed campaigns and ad groups in Google AdWords, so that every ad shown has a super high degree of relevance to the patients search and use techniques like Dynamic Keyword Insertion to increase the relevance of the ad copy.

 In a well optimised set of campaigns, bids are adjusted based on a number of influencing criteria including: